The Impact of Parents’ Addictions on Children

 When parents are addicted to controlled substances or display compulsive behaviors, there is no sense of leadership in the family.

 Parents, who ideally are the backbones of the family, cannot function as they should due to their addictions, and children fall victims to those situations.Addiction may lead to various unfortunate circumstances triggered by the stress level involved with their addiction, the normal lack of communications, their addictive high, financial instability, and total exhaustion.

 Addicts have a strong tendency to force their will on others; in this case, parents become too demanding, and their children often have no choice but to fulfill their parents’ unhealthy desires.

 Erratic abnormal behaviors added with misplaced emotions make the right recipe for disaster.
 Addicted parents introduce devastating effects on children’s lives in almost all aspects including education, social, nutritional, and general health.

-Just like factory workers who need a workplace conducive to productivity, children require a stable environment to ensure healthy growth and development both physically and mentally.
+Just like factory workers who need a workplace conducive to productivity, children require a stable environment to ensure healthy physical and mental growth and development.

 Addicted parents have nearly zero chance of creating a stable environment at home because they have to struggle with their underlying health issues.
 The level of disengagement between parents and children is high to the point where communication (or conversation) is a rarity.